symfony/symfony-docs/book/part05.rst

 here), we need to pass to it the attributes extracted from the URL.
-We could have passed them as an additional argument to ``render_template()``, but instead, let's use another feature of the ``Request`` class called *attributes*: Request attributes lets you attach additional information about the Request that is not directly related to the HTTP Request data.
+We could have passed them as an additional argument to ``render_template()``, but instead, let's use another feature of the ``Request`` class called *attributes*: Request attributes is a way to attach additional information about the Request that is not directly related to the HTTP Request data.

 You can now create the ``render_template()`` function, a generic controller that renders a template when there is no specific logic.
 To keep the same